-DM.L is the mode signature of general 9-note blues scale that's represented in chromatic scale notation as 1-2-p3-3-4-p5-5-6-p7-1 (tritone notes in red, pitch center in blue, completion notes in black): think of it as the chromatic scale without notes p2, p6 and 7.
-This is not a new scale introduced by PKP, only a novel way of representing a known scale by a mode signature.
+The previous chapter gives DM.L as the mode signature of general 9-note blues scale that's represented in chromatic scale notation as 1-2-p3-3-4-p5-5-6-p7-1 (tritone notes in red, pitch center in blue, completion notes in black): think of it as the chromatic scale without notes p2, p6 and 7.
+This is not a new scale introduced by PKP but only a novel way of representing a known scale by a mode signature.
 The same blues workshop that taught me this piece also taught me this general blues scale in conventional terms; mode signatures came later.

 The melody scale of this piece is visibly a sub-scale of the DM.L scale.
-Harmony tritone \mathbb{I} stands out like sore thumb as not in this scale.
+Harmony tritone $\mathbb{I}$ stands out like sore thumb as not in this scale (it's anchor is a fifo-only anchor).
 The single appearance of this tritone in bar 9 provides a harmonic "turnaround" marker indicating the start of the last four bars (useful for improvisors).
-The inscale tritone \mathbb{L} could provide this marker but tritone \mathbb{I} forms a familiar dominant seventh chord on root V, providing a simple progression of familiar dominant-seventh chords.
+The in-scale tritone $\mathbb{L}$ could provide this marker but tritone $\mathbb{I}$ forms a familiar dominant seventh chord on root V, providing a simple chord progression of all dominant-seventh chords.